Can You Use a Leaf Blower To Dry Your Car?

 In my opinion, both of these options are much better and safer than drying your car by using a leaf blower.
 Personally, I always dry vehicles with a dedicated drying towel.

 Drying towels (check my recommendations) are made from microfibers; they’re incredibly soft and can soak a lot of water.
-By using a high-quality microfiber drying towel, you even won’t have to squeeze the water from it until you dry the vehicle (except for extremely large cars such as SUVs, etc.).
+By using a high-quality microfiber drying towel, you won’t even have to squeeze the water from it until you dry the vehicle (except for extremely large cars such as SUVs, etc.).

 Think About Buying a Pet Hair Dryer

 If you still don’t want to dry your car by using an air compressor or a drying towel, I suggest you do this.
 Instead of using a leaf blower, I suggest you buy yourself a pet hairdryer for drying your vehicles.
-They are powerful enough to do the job properly, yet gentle enough not to scratch or damage anything on the car.
+They are powerful enough to do the job properly yet gentle enough not to scratch or damage anything on the car.

 They usually come with different nozzle attachments for different areas on the dog’s body, but the ones that come with flat nozzles are perfect for drying cars.